loosebroose/loosebroose.github.io/GoogleEarthTraining.md

 - > **What is a KML Network Link?**
     - Keyhole Markup Language (KML) is a file format used to display spatial data in the Google Earth Environments
     - A KML Network Link uses a KMZ (a zipped version of a KML) to display and share complex spatial data.
-    - They a KML of a specific layer is stored on a network drive, or a website so that users from within and outside of organizations are able to access and view this information in Google Earth.
+    - A KML of a specific layer is stored on a network drive, or a website so that users from within and outside of organizations are able to access and view this information in Google Earth.
-    - Because KML network link to the BC WebMap Library are stored on a website or network drive the information can be updated and delivered to end-users so that up to date data can be displayed without the user needing to seek updates themselves.
+    - Hosting spatial data on a KML network link allows information to be updated and delivered to end-users so that up to date data can be displayed without the user needing to seek updates themselves.
     - The KML Network link to the BC Web Map Library can be found here:
         - [BC Web Map Library](https://openmaps.gov.bc.ca/kml/geo/BCGov_Web_Map_Library.kml)